RealTimeLogic/BAS/README.md

 BAS Amalgamated includes three examples from the BAS SDK: the [Mako Server](#mako-server-hlos), the [LSP Application Manager](#lsp-application-manager-rtos), and the [C++ WebSocket Server Example](examples/C-WebSockets/README.md).

 * The Mako Server is designed for HLOS, and the LSP Application Manager is designed for RTOS.
 Both examples provide a [Lua foundation](https://realtimelogic.com/products/lua-server-pages/) enabling rapid interactive development of web, IoT, and business logic (high level logic).
 * The C++ WebSocket Server Example shows how to implement everything using C code (no Lua).
-With this example, you are effectivly using only [Barracuda Web Server](https://realtimelogic.com/products/barracuda-web-server/) components.
+With this example, you are effectively using the [Barracuda Embedded Web Server](https://realtimelogic.com/products/barracuda-web-server/) component.

 ### Mako Server (HLOS)